 Because I make a big batch for multiple uses, my preferred method uses a big stockpot (for bigger quantity) versus a pressure cooker, slow cooker, or crock pot (smaller quantity).

-Distribute the turkey parts in a large roasting pan, then top with chopped carrots, celery, onion, a split head of garlic (unpeeled) and herbs.
+Distribute the turkey parts in a large roasting pan, then top with chopped carrots, celery, onion, a split head of garlic (unpeeled).
 Roast the turkey and vegetables for 1 hour at 375°F, then add 1 cup of white wine or dry white vermouth and roast for another 30 minutes.
+This is what you use to make the broth.

 Chef's note: The wine is a great addition adding nice flavor, and deglazing the pan.
-If you don't use wine in cooking just skip it or use water or chicken broth.
+If you don't use wine in cooking, use water or chicken broth.

-When the turkey and vegetables are finished roasting, place everything in the stock pot and fill to cover with 5 quarts of cold water to start.
+Early the next morning, place everything in a large 10-12 quart stock pot and cover with 5 quarts of cold water to start.
 Add bay leaves, fresh thyme, parsley, and black peppercorns to the pot.

 Cooking long and slow ensures extracting the most flavor and nutrition for fantastic turkey broth.
 The house will smell like roasting turkey and you will have a rich, golden brown broth, full of flavor.